cbib/virhunter/README.md

 Given input contigs, VirHunter produces two comma delimited csv files with prediction:

 1. The first file ends with `_contig_fragments.csv`
-It is an intermediate result containing predictions of three CNN networks and of the RF classifier for each fragment of each input contig.
+It is an intermediate result containing predictions of three CNN networks (probabilities of belonging to each of the virus/plant/bacteria class) and of the RF classifier for each fragment of each input contig.

 2. The second file ends with `_predicted_contigs.csv`.
 This file contains final predictions for contigs.
 In this file, field `id` stores the fasta header of each contig,